Executive Education Logo

 Overview

-The course captures the latest thinking from strategic management theory, delivers hands-on experience of the strategy consulting toolkit and adapts tried and tested strategic frameworks to contemporary and turbulent business conditions.
+The program captures the latest thinking from strategic management theory, delivers hands-on experience of the strategy consulting toolkit and adapts tried and tested strategic frameworks to contemporary and turbulent business conditions.

 Who will benefit

-This course is designed for any person who wants to develop their strategic thinking, planning and doing competencies.
+This program is designed for any person who wants to develop their strategic thinking, planning and doing competencies.
 It is particularly appropriate for managers who have or are moving into a position of strategic responsibility.
-The course is applicable to developing strategy within the private, public and not-for-profit sectors.
+The program is applicable to developing strategy within the private, public and not-for-profit sectors.

 Content